 - 6.3 The Inspector concluded that, (para 751): - The proposed development would further the aims of national higher education policy and have significant educational, economic and social benefits for the city and region. - He was satisfied that there were no alternative sites suitable and viable for the proposed development.
 Nor did he consider the disaggregation of the various elements of the proposed campus to be a practical or viable alternative. - The development would clearly reduce the openness of the Green Belt. - Although the character and appearance of the site would change as a consequence of the development, it would not materially harm the character and appearance of the area and the setting of York, (para 752). - 6.4 In her decision, The Secretary of State observed that most parties accepted the benefits that the University has brought to the city and the region and acknowledged the University's need to expand.
-She agreed with the Planning Inspector that, as the proposal would be accessible by good public transport and would form an extension to the urban area, it complies with the thrust of the relevant Regional Spatial Strategy policies. - 6.5 These same factors are relevant to the consideration of further expansion of the University today.
-The report by Nicol Economics, (appendix b), covers the role of the University in the economy of York.
+She agreed with the Planning Inspector that, as the proposal would be accessible by good public transport and would form an extension to the urban area, it complies with the thrust of the relevant Regional Spatial Strategy policies. - 6.5 These same factors are relevant to the consideration of further expansion of the University today, particularly in relation to lost research collaborations which may well go abroad.
+The report by Nicol Economics, (appendix d), covers the role of the University in the economy of York.
 It covers recent growth trends in all aspects of the University's activities and projected growth on the short term.
-The identification of role of the University in the Council's economic strategies is also reported, particularly the 'City of York Council Recovery and Renewal Strategy 2020', (see 3.3-3.5 above). - 7.
-REQUIREMENT TO ACCOMMODATE EMPLOYMENT GROWTH IN THE EMERGING LOCAL PLAN - 7.1 The Plan includes policies ED1, ED2, ED3 and SS22 in support of the expansion of the University.
-It is one of the five strategic employment sites in policy EC1.
-An extension of Campus East has been promoted by the University since the 2013 'Call for Sites'.
-It was included in the Emerging Local Plan 2014 at 26ha, as currently promoted by the University, (see list of reps appendix d).
-It was included as strategic employment site ST27 but, without evidence, reduced to 21.5ha including a significant landscape buffer to A64T.
+The identification of role of the University in the Council's economic strategies is also reported, particularly the 'City of York Council Recovery and Renewal Strategy 2020', (see section 8 below). - 6.6 Thus the local, regional and national benefits of permitting the further expansion of the University are unchanged today.
+The massive advantages of co-location of expansion space with the current campuses are also unchanged.